Obscure Curiosities

 I think even the most devoted Swifities knew that one day Taylor Swift was going to put out an album that truly tested her fandom.
 But never did I want to have some very strong negative feelings about one of her records, and worst yet, critics and fans alike have already voiced almost my exact…

-• Turnkey Phrases
+• Reflections: Turnkey Phrases

 October 3, 2025